nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 ![GeoIP](media/geoip-icon.jpeg)

-In your Nginx for Azure instance, the main Nginx `/etc/nginx/nginx.conf` file must be updated to load the geoip2 modules into memory so Nginx can use them.
+In your NGINX for Azure instance, the main NGINX `/etc/nginx/nginx.conf` file must be updated to load the geoip2 modules into memory so NGINX can use them.
 These dynamic software modules are already installed on your Instance's disk.
 You will load the `ngx_http_geoip2_module.so` module, so you can explore it in this lab exercise.
-There is also a geoip2 module for the Nginx TCP stream context (not covered in this lab exercise).
+There is also a geoip2 module for the NGINX TCP stream context (not covered in this lab exercise).

 1. Using the N4A web console, edit the `nginx.conf` `main context` to add the load_module command, as shown here.
 Note: the main context is at the top of the file, just *before* the `events {}` context: